seanbell/starcluster-startceleryworker/README.md

 # location of the celery package (used by the -A argument for celery)
 app = my.celery.app

-# name of the celery queue
+# name of the celery queue (celery is the default queue name)
 queue = celery

 # number of worker processes to run (or None to run all processes)